 Technical assistance, royalties, and interest payments

 In order to be deductible, payments related to technical assistance, the transfer of technology, or royalties must be made directly to companies with the required technical capabilities to provide the corresponding service and should correspond to services actually received.
-In some situations, the payments may be made to a third party to the extent the relevant agreement expressly includes it.
 Note that, per the 2020 Tax Reform, the royalty definition is broadened to include the temporary use of movable assets destined to commercial, scientific, or industrial activities (instead of being treated as a regular lease).

 Amendments were made to an existing rule limiting the deductibility of payments to related party residents whose income is subject to a preferential tax regime.